ruinogenesis/ICT111-Gravity-MVP/docs/business-model-canvas.md

 ## 3. Channels
 - Mobile-friendly web app (primary channel — usable from any phone browser, no install).
-- QR code posters in dorm lobbies and elevators during move-in/move-out weeks (when the pain peaks).
+- QR code posters in apartment lobbies and elevators during move-in/move-out weeks (when the pain peaks).
 - Links shared in the same Facebook/LINE groups students already use — meeting users where they are today.
 - Word of mouth from successful deals; RSU student groups and international student association announcements.